alex-bellon/wikipedia/README.md

 - [Aptronym](https://en.wikipedia.org/wiki/Aptronym) - a personal name aptly or peculiarly suited to its owner.
 - [Auto-antonym](https://en.wikipedia.org/wiki/Auto-antonym) - also called a contronym, contranym or Janus word, is a word with multiple meanings (senses) of which one is the reverse of another.
 For example, the word cleave can mean "to cut apart" or "to bind together".
 - [Autological Word](https://en.wikipedia.org/wiki/Autological_word) - a word that expresses a property that it also possesses
+- [Dasein](https://en.wikipedia.org/wiki/Dasein) is a German word that means "being there" or "presence" (German: da "there"; sein "to be"), and is often translated into English with the word "existence".
+It is a fundamental concept in the existential philosophy of Martin Heidegger.
+Heidegger uses the expression Dasein to refer to the experience of being that is peculiar to human beings.
 - [Dead metaphor](https://en.wikipedia.org/wiki/Dead_metaphor) is a figure of speech which has lost the original imagery of its meaning due to extensive, repetitive, and popular usage.
 - [Demonym](https://en.wikipedia.org/wiki/Demonym) - is a word that identifies residents or natives of a particular place and is derived from the name of the place.
 - [Deixis](https://en.wikipedia.org/wiki/Deixis) -  words and phrases, such as "me" or "here", that cannot be fully understood without additional contextual information—in this case, the identity of the speaker ("me") and the speaker's location ("here").